Priests Retirement Trust Fund

 Being There for Us

+Our priests have touched our lives so many times over the years.
 From our introduction to the Church in Baptism to the final commendation of our souls to God, our parish priests bless our lives and our families.
 In times of joy and sorrow, our parish priest stands as a sign of God’s love and the symbol of the Catholic community that we share.
 Many of these men have been there for us for more than 40 years.

 After serving for many years, a priest can seek retirement around the age of 70.
 Even in retirement, however, many priests continue to assist in our parishes by celebrating Mass and helping out our pastors.
 To recognize and honor their life’s commitment, the Church in New Hampshire has the Priests Retirement Trust Fund which provides a modest stipend each month for our retired priests.
 This stipend enables our retired priests to be assured that they can continue to lead a life of dignity.
 We need your help today to support New Hampshire's retired priests.